 Women are shown to do better than men in maintaining sobriety after attending a drug rehab program especially one that is specifically tailored to their needs, such as Destination Hope: The Women’s Program.

 By personalizing treatment and dealing specifically with the unique issues that come with drug addiction in women, addicts have a higher success rate of maintaining long-term sobriety.
-If you or someone you care about is suffering from addiction, please call our counselors at 866-808-7111 and let us help.
+If you or someone you care about is suffering from addiction, please call our counselors and let us help.